mrdatawolf/CoreSetup/README.md

 set-executionpolicy remotesigned
 then Y when it asks how to change it.
 ### If it is just sitting on the winget update task
 press y and enter.
-It is acutally asking if you agree to the souce agreement terms. if you want to actually see the original prompt open a powershell window and do winget list instead.
+It is actually asking if you agree to the souce agreement terms. if you want to actually see the original prompt open a powershell window and do winget list instead.
 ### If it closes right away or you see a ExecutionPolicy error
 1. Win10
 * Set-ExecutionPolicy Unrestricted